libopenstorage/stork/README.md

 <div style="text-align:center"><img src="images/stork.png" alt="Drawing" style="width: 50px;"/></div>

 Stork is intended to allow storage operators such as Portworx, EMC-RexRay, and Kubernetes Local Storage to extend upon scheduler actions and allow for a storage-implementation specific orchestration actions around what the orchestrator is trying to do.
-The most basic example is when the scheduler is trying to spawn a container that is part of a pod - Stork will allow for the storage provider to specify an appropriate node on which that container needs to run such that it's data access is local to the runtime of the contaner.
+The most basic example is when the scheduler is trying to spawn a container that is part of a pod - Stork will allow for the storage provider to specify an appropriate node on which that container needs to run such that it's data access is local to the runtime of the container.
 This is one of many orchestration scenarios that is adressed by this project.

 # Features
 ## Hyper-Convergence